Tazerface693/IGME-110-Repo/Best Prime NBA Players-listicle.md

-# My List of the Top 10 Most Entertaining Players to watch in their prime.
+# The Top 10 Most Entertaining Players to Watch In Their Prime
 ---

-## Top 10 numbers from 1-10

 1. 5
 2. 3
 3. 7